lrowe/kvmserver/README.md

 # Kvmserver - Fast per-request isolation for Linux executables with TinyKVM

-Kvmserver applies [TinyKVM](https://github.com/varnish/tinykvm)'s fast sandboxing technology to existing Linux server executables to provide per request isolation with extremely low overhead.
+KVM Server applies [TinyKVM](https://github.com/varnish/tinykvm)'s fast sandboxing technology to existing unmodified Linux server executables in order to provide per request isolation with extremely low overhead.

-Kvmserver works by intercepting the server's epoll event loop so each accepted connection is handled by a forked copy of the process running as a TinyKVM guest.
-After each connection TinyKVM resets the guest to a pristine state far more quickly than Linux is able to fork a process.
+KVM Server intercepts the programs epoll event loop, and guides new accepted connections onto tiny forked instances of the sandboxed process.
+After each request concludes, TinyKVM resets the guest to a pristine state far more quickly than Linux is able to fork a process.
 TinyKVM is able to achieve such extremely fast reset times by running the guest processes under an emulated Linux userspace in KVM.

-This approach is particularly useful for JIT'ed runtimes where existing options require choosing between fast execution with virtualization, process forking, or v8 isolates; or fast sandbox reset with webassembly.
+This approach is uniquely elegant for JIT'ed runtimes where existing options require choosing between fast execution with virtualization (but no per-request isolation), slow process forking, slow v8 isolates; or very very slow interpreters like QuickJS embedded in WebAssembly.

-Previous experiments with this real world React rendering benchmark have shown runtimes in the 10s of milliseconds with webassembly (which does not support JIT) or reset times of several milliseconds to either fork a process or start a new V8 isolate.
-With Kvmserver we are able to run this benchmark with just 85µs of overhead.
+Previous experiments with a real world React rendering benchmark have shown runtimes in the 10s of milliseconds with WebAssembly (which does not support JIT) or reset times of several milliseconds to either fork a process or start a new V8 isolate.
+We are able to run this benchmark 1.5-2 orders of magnitude faster than existing solutions, while running unmodified dynamic executables taken directly from the latest version, creating a new frontier for per-request isolation.

 ## Benchmarks